 The Health Benefits of Kombucha

-Kombucha also known as “mushroom tea” is a tea unlike any other.
+Kombucha is also known as “mushroom tea” is a tea unlike any other.
 To make it, tea and sugar are combined; sometimes, fruit juice is added to this mix.
 Next, a culture of yeast bacteria is used to ferment the drink.
-The bacterial culture which forms into a mushroom like mass during brewing, hence its alternate name expands over time.
+The bacterial culture forms into a mushroom-like mass during brewing, hence its alternate name expands over time.
 The drink’s origins lie in Asia it's been around for centuries, if not millennia but by now, of course, it has hit the mainstream.
 Kombucha is known for being made with black or green tea, but it can be made with any kind of tea, such as oolong.

 When the drink is properly brewed, it's fizzy and somewhat effervescent.
-It has an earthy, acidic, sweet tart taste, which some have linked to a cross between carbonated apple cider and vinegar soda.
+It has an earthy, acidic, sweet-tart taste, which some have linked to a cross between carbonated apple cider and vinegar soda.
 All of this is accompanied by a scent that smells like vinegar.
 Its natural flavor is not fit for everyone, which is why juice is often added to the tea and sugar solution.